Funding Your Field School Experience

 McMaster University Travel Scholarships Terms and Conditions and Application Form

-Take part in a 6-week archaeological excavation near Hamilton, Ontario
+Take part in a 6-week archaeological excavation at Coote's Paradise in Hamilton, Ontario

 This 6-credit course provides all the required experience needed to work as an archaeologist in cultural resource management.
 Students will also acquire new laboratory, analytical and research skills.

-The 2017 Field School will take place from May 1- June 9
+The 2017 Field School will take place May 1- June 9

-The Archaeological Field School has taken place on the north shore of the Cootes Paradise marsh within the property of the Royal Botanical Gardens.
-Undergraduate students from McMaster have been working at this site since 2006 and 2009, under the direction of Dr. Scott Martin, and 2010 and 2011 under the direction of Meghan Burchell.
+The Archaeological Field School will take place on the north shore of the Cootes Paradise marsh within the property of the Royal Botanical Gardens.
+Undergraduate students from McMaster have been working at this site since 2006, 2009, and 2016 under the direction of Dr. Scott Martin, and 2010 and 2011 under the direction of Meghan Burchell.
 Although the precise date of the earliest occupation is unknown, it is believed that the site is at least 3000 years old based on the presence of Archaic style projectile points.
 The site was also occupied during post-European contact era, and as a farmstead prior to the establishment of the Royal Botanical Gardens in 1930.

 Field school students have uncovered glacial deposits from earlier shorelines, features such as pits Artifacts recovered from the Nursery site.and posts, as well as a suite of artifacts, including pre-contact ceramics, lithics and faunal materials.
 Examples of historic artifacts include ceramics, metals, glass trade beads, as well as military paraphernalia that may be associated with conflicts between Upper Canada and the United States, such as the Battle of Stoney Creek and the War of 1812.